-Hyundai Sonata owners have reported 63 problems related to automatic transmission (under the power train category).
+Hyundai Sonata owners have reported 64 problems related to automatic transmission (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Hyundai Sonata based on all problems reported for the Sonata.

-The vehicle involved is 2012 Hyundai Sonata.
+The contact owns 2012 Hyundai Sonata.
 The contact stated that the vehicle rolled away when the vehicle was turned off.
 The contact turned the vehicle off by the push to start button and did not realize that he never put the vehicle in park.
 The contact exited the vehicle and the vehicle began to roll down a hill.
 The contact was able to re enter the vehicle and managed to stop it without crashing into anything.
 The vehicle was not taken to a dealer for inspection.
 The vehicle was not repaired.
 The manufacturer was not notified.
 The failure mileage was 8,000. . .
 Updated 12/14/12.
-This automatic transmission issue occurred Tuesday, October 30, 2012.

 From: consumeraffairs@hmausa.
 Com